Completion within expected duration of study

 If you do not have approval for any of the above you may not be eligible to receive a new COE for your student visa extension and you will not be able to complete your program.

-If you require a new COE you must complete the form Student Visa Extension - Application for COE.
-This form can be obtained from the International Admissions Office.
+If you require a new COE you must complete the Application for a New Confirmation of Enrolment form which can be obtained from the International Compliance office or from your current teaching location.

 If you complete your program early, we must report this to the Department of Immigration and Border Protection, and the duration of your student visa may be reduced.